TheRenegadeCoder/sample-programs-website/sources/programs/baklava/piet/how-to-implement-the-solution.md

 ## Thanks

-Thanks to `alope107` for introducing me to the Piet esoteric language and for helping me fix a termination issue in this Baklava program.
+Thanks to `alope107` for introducing me to the Piet esoteric language and for helping me fix a termination issue in this program.

 [1]: https://www.piet-mondrian.org/victory-boogie-woogie.jsp
 [2]: https://en.wikipedia.org/wiki/Piet_Mondrian